-- The Training of Interpreters in Public Schools (TIPS) project is a comprehensive approach to training designed for K–12 school interpreters who have demonstrated skill levels from 3.0 to 3.4 or 3.5–3.9 on the research-based Educational Interpreter Performance Assessment (EIPA) skill testing instrument.
+- The Training of Interpreters in Public Schools (TIPS) project is a comprehensive approach to training designed for K–12 school interpreters who have demonstrated skill levels from 3.0-3.9 on the research-based Educational Interpreter Performance Assessment (EIPA) skill testing instrument.
 TIPS is also a project within TASK12 and under the Center for Technical Assistance for Excellence in Special Education (TAESE) at Utah State University.

 - Training includes one weekend day face-to-face meeting and completion of three online training modules.
 The weekend meeting is an intensive skill training that concentrates on skills in interpreting and skill development using technology that participants will be using during the online portion (modules).
 The three online modules are Interpreting Educational Discourse, Fingerspelling in the Classroom, and Discourse Mapping in Education.
 The TIPS project requires between 60-70 independent hours of time over a five-month period.
 The EIPA is administered upon successful completion of all three modules in TIPS that measure the progress of the interpreter.

 - High speed internet service and some type of digital/video recording equipment are required for participation in the training.
 CD, DVD/VHS, and Videophone are also helpful pieces of equipment, but not required.